KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/14-sacrifice.md

 A deity that literally delights in blood, burning flesh, or material destruction is not centropic, but entropic — a being of extraction, not lawful return.

 The genuine centropic meaning of sacrifice is the surrender of one's own binding attachment to materiality — the release of those structures that tether the centropic essence to denser fixation and prevent **Acclivous Return.**
-The veracious "sweet aroma unto the Lord" is therefore not bloodlust, but the lawful relinquishment of what obstructs coherence.
+The veracious "sweet aroma unto the Lord" is not bloodlust, but the lawful relinquishment of all that binds the centropic essence to material fixation and obstructs coherent return.

 ---